jflamy/owlcms4/docs/Announcing.md

 ## Selecting the current group

-The **announcer** screen selects which group is competing.
-When the announcer selects a group, all displays for the field of play switch to that group.
+The current group is normally selected on the announcer screen (but may also be selected on the timekeeper screen).
+When the current group is selected, all the displays for the field of play switch to that group.

 ![012_SelectGroup](img/Lifting/012_SelectGroup.png)